Miami metropolitan area: Media

 Greater Miami is served by several English-language and two major Spanish-language daily newspapers.
 The Miami Herald, headquartered in Doral, is Miami's primary newspaper with over a million readers.
 It also has news bureaus in Broward County, Monroe County, and Nassau, Bahamas.
 The South Florida Sun-Sentinel circulates primarily in Broward and southern Palm Beach counties and also has a news bureau in Havana, Cuba.

 The Palm Beach Post serves mainly Palm Beach County, especially the central and northern regions, and the Treasure Coast.
 The Boca Raton News publishes five days a week and circulates in southern Palm Beach County.
 El Nuevo Herald, a subsidiary of the Miami Herald, and Diario Las Americas, are Spanish-language daily papers that circulate mainly in Miami-Dade County.
 La Palma and El Sentinel are weekly Spanish newspapers published by the Palm Beach Post and Sun-Sentinel, respectively, and circulate in the same areas as their English-language counterparts.

 There are several university student-run newspapers in the area, including The Miami Hurricane at the University of Miami, University Press at Florida Atlantic University, PantherNOW at Florida International University, and The Current at Nova Southeastern University.

 Greater Miami is split into two separate television/radio markets: The Miami-Fort Lauderdale market serves Miami-Dade, Broward and the Florida Keys.
 The West Palm Beach market serves Palm Beach County and the Treasure Coast region.

 Miami-Fort Lauderdale is the 12th largest radio market and the 16th-largest television market in the U.S. television stations serving the Miami-Fort Lauderdale area include WAMI-TV (UniMas), WBFS-TV (The CW), WSFL-TV (Independent), WFOR-TV (CBS), WHFT-TV (TBN), WLTV (Univision), WPLG (Independent), WPXM (ION), WSCV (Telemundo), WSVN (FOX, with ABC on DT2), WTVJ (NBC), WLRN-TV (PBS), and WPBT (also PBS), the latter television station being the only channel to serve the entire metropolitan area.

-In addition to the Miami-Fort Lauderdale market, West Palm Beach has its own.
-It is the 49th largest radio market and the 38th-largest television market in the U.S. Television stations serving the West Palm Beach area include WPTV (NBC), WHDT (Independent), WPEC (CBS), WPBF (ABC), WFLX (FOX), WTVX (The CW), WXEL (PBS), WTCN (MyNetworkTV), and WPXP (ION).
+West Palm Beach is the 49th largest radio market and the 38th-largest television market in the U.S. Television stations serving the West Palm Beach area include WPTV (NBC), WHDT (Independent), WPEC (CBS), WPBF (ABC), WFLX (FOX), WTVX (The CW), WXEL (PBS), WTCN (MyNetworkTV), and WPXP (ION).
 The West Palm Beach market shares use of WSCV and WLTV for Telemundo and Univision respectively.
 Also, both markets cross over and tend to be available interchangeably between both areas.
 In 2015, WPBT and WXEL merged their operations, to form South Florida PBS, although both stations have maintained separate programming schedules and social media platforms, but share the same subchannel lineup.